You are here

 Interest Rate: Weighted average interest rate on the loans being consolidated, rounded to the nearest one-eighth of 1 percent, not to exceed 8.25 percent.
 Currently, the interest rate is fixed for the life of the loan.
-To get an estimate of your interest rate, go to the Online Calculator.
+For more information of the specific loan terms, please visit the Loan Consolidation home page.

 Maximum Loan Length: 10-30 years